maciejg-git/vue-litewind/src/documentation/pages/styling.md

 ###### Colors

-In order to modify default styles of the component start with `tailwind.config.js` file.
-To make components looks consistent default tailwind colors are extended with named colors like primary, secondary.
-Change colors accordingly to match your application design.
+In order to modify default styles of the component start with the `tailwind.config.js` file.
+To make components looks consistent default tailwind colors are extended with the named colors like primary, secondary etc. Change these colors accordingly to match your application design.

 ```javascript
 // tailwind.config.js